zbo14/tide-forecast/README.md

 `npm start`

-This should print the output in the terminal window and write the daylight low tides to the json files in the output directory.
+This should print the output in the terminal window and write the daylight low tides to the json files in the output directory (there's sample output already there).

 ### Test